crazyants/LightDataTable/README.md

             OR EXISTS (SELECT 1 FROM [Address]
             WHERE (([Address].[AddressName] like 'st%' OR [Address].[AddressName] like '%mt%') AND ([Address].[Id] > 0 AND gFWw.User_Id = Users.Id))))
-            // Se also When we did x.Address.Any the parsed already know what
+            // Se also When we did x.Address.Any the parser already know what
             // to look for by adding gFWw.User_Id = Users.Id

 ```